-Goal 1: Design and execute outreach activities to facilitate public involvement.

-- Objective: Facilitate effective public involvement processes through early notice to stakeholders of upcoming planning cycles, providing for adequate time and resources for outreach activities and evaluation of those activities. - Goal 1: Develop outreach strategies to identify the interested and affected public. - Objective: Increase the number and diversity of people involved in the planning process both regionally and locally by identifying members of the public who have expressed an interest in or may be affected by upcoming activities.
+- Goal 1: Design and implement outreach activities to facilitate public participation. - Objective: Facilitate effective public participation processes through early notification of upcoming planning cycles, providing for adequate time and resources for outreach activities and evaluation of those activities. - Goal 2: Develop outreach strategies to identify the interested and affected public. - Objective: Increase the number and diversity of people involved in the planning process both regionally and locally by identifying members of the public who have expressed an interest in or may be affected by upcoming activities.